 Step 3 If a grievance is not settled as provided in Step 2, the Union shall have fourteen (14) days after the meeting of the parties as described in Step 2 to serve the Employer with a written demand for arbitration.
 The parties will endeavor to mutually agree on the selection of an arbitrator.
-In the event that the parties cannot mutually agree on the selection of an arbitrator, such written demand shall be submitted to the office of the Federal Mediation and Conciliation Service in accordance with its Rules and shall be determined by an Arbitrator selected pursuant to such rules.
+In the event that the parties cannot mutually agree on the selection of an arbitrator, such written demand shall be submitted to the office of the Federal Mediation and Conciliation Service in accordance with its Rules with a request that FMCS provide a list of arbitrators who are members of the National Academy of Arbitrators.
+An Arbitrator shall be determined according to FMCS rules.